Club for Growth

 - ↑ Susan Jones, Tax-Cut Group Launching Anti-Dean TV Ads, CNS News, July 7, 2008.

-- ↑ The Washington Times, Proposals push spending beyond budget, organizational website, January 21, 2004.
+- ↑ Proposals push spending beyond budget, The Washington Times editorial, January 21, 2004.

 - ↑ Bennett Roth, Public is target of Social Security lobbying, The Houston Chronicle, February 14, 2005.